I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 His first known burglary was at the home of a wealthy lady in Sheffield.
-Although Peace is said to have been quick witted he wasn’t smart enough to rapidly sell what he had stolen.
+Although Peace is said to have been quick-witted he wasn’t smart enough to rapidly sell what he had stolen.
 Police caught him in possession of some of the lady’s property.
 He got a very light sentence of only one month.

 He appears to have behaved himself for a while before returning to burglarizing the homes of wealthy Sheffield residents.
 Now, the sentence was four years, but it served as no deterrent.

 He expanded his field of operations.
-In August 1859, he scored a big haul of loot in Manchester, which he buried nearby.
+In August 1859, he scored a big haul of loot in Manchester which he buried nearby.
 Police found his plunder and waited for him to return to collect it.
-Smart-as-a-whip Peace turned up with an accomplice and was nabbed.
+Peace turned up with an accomplice and was nabbed.
 However, he shot and killed a young police constable in the process, although his partner-in-crime, William Habron, was charged and convicted of the murder.
 This time, Peace drew a six-year sentence.

-After his release from prison in 1866, he stayed out of trouble for two years, which is another way of spelling “he wasn’t caught.”
+After his release from prison in 1866, he stayed out of trouble for two years, which is another way of saying “he wasn’t caught.”
 But again, the familiar pattern emerged and now it was eight years in prison.